 Multiple choice and other question formats are used to assess both content knowledge and application skill (ability to solve problems, etc.) on written exams.
 Exam questions may be drawn from material presented in any required activity, from assigned readings, and from CLC sessions.
 Written questions may be presented in context with standardized patient encounters during the examination.
-Unit exams are cumulative, i.e., the unit II exam will cover material from both unit II and unit I; the unit III exam will cover material from all 3 units.
-The unit exams will be weighted to reflect the increasing cumulative coverage.
-Each unit exam will contribute to the overall exam average as follows: Unit I = 32%, Unit II = 34%.
+Each unit exam will contribute equally to the overall exam average.